 In 2009, Jordan had landed a spot on NBC’s America’s Got Talent, heard a few wise words of advice from Nick Cannon and kept moving forward.
 After several podcasts and radio interviews at his local radio-station Y102 FM, Jordan had released a 4 track EP in 2011 after several scrapped songs.
-The album, ‘Sew, Stitch, and Bury the Bitch’, was recorded with the likes of mastering engineer, Tom Volpicelli who had mastered and produced works for artists such as Iggy Pop, Jeffree Star, and Pat Benatar.
+The album, ‘Sew, Stitch, and Bury the Bitch’, was recorded with the likes of mastering engineer, Tom Volpicelli (Iggy Pop, Jeffree Star, Pat Benatar).
 The EP was later pulled from iTunes at Jordan's request.
 Moving to NYC metro area later that year, Jordan was welcomed to be a part of a movement called, "Yacht Club Music Group".
 Once on board, Jordan had opened for star acts such as Juicy J, Mobb Deep, Wu-Tang Clan and Digable Planets.
-After deciding to go solo, Jordan has played at countless venues in New York and opened up for artists such as Twisted Insane and Psychotic Records’ Anybody Killa.
+Returning to his solo roots, Jordan has played at countless venues in New York and opened up for artists such as Twisted Insane and Psychotic Records’ Anybody Killa.
+Royale’s “Pornhub Anthem” is currently featured on pornhub.com which has garnered over 55,000 views since its release mid May 2015.
+The song, “Nobody Understands” off his album, “Detox”, was also produced by Tony Fadd (Fetty Wap’s “Trap Queen”, currently #3 on Billboard’s Top 100).
 With a lyrical style so divine, a cult following, and a sound Rolling Stone classifies as "quasi-trappy rap and EDM", be on the lookout for some MAJOR waves from the ever-evolving Jordan Royale.